- Administrative Services Home

 For more information on Conference & Travel guidelines, please click here.

-You may request an advance of funds for your conference via the Conference Cash Advance Form.
+You may request an advance of funds for your conference via the Disbursement Request Form.
 The amount you request should only be a portion of the estimated cost indicated on your Conference Leave Request form and may not exceed that estimated amount.
 Cash advances may only be requested after the employee has received full approval on their Conference Leave Request form.
 The Business Office will send a copy of the Conference Leave Request form to the employee once full approval has been received.

 Cash Advance Process